 - 1 tsp chicory root sweetener*

-I have done this in a heavy cast iron melting pot, which yields fine results, or with the double boil method: find a saucepan and a pyrex bowl that fit well together.
+I used the double boil method: find a saucepan and a pyrex bowl that fit well together.
 Fill the pan with about an inch of water and set the bowl on top, hovering above the water.
-Set in all ingredients and bring the water to a simmer until the ingredients melt together
+Set in the chocolate and coconut oil and bring the water to a simmer until they melt together.

-** Chicory root fiber sweetener and Sukrin Fiber Gold Syrupare both loaded with pre-biotic inulin fiber.
+* Chicory root fiber sweetener is natural, loaded with pre-biotic inulin fiber and is zero calories and zero carbs.
 You may sub with raw honey or pure maple syrup if you are not concerned about sugars.